NZjeux26/BuoyancySims/README.md

 It's more than enough for AirshipACE purposes so anything further would be more for curiosity than anything.

+Under the default figures the airship likes to hover around the 600m range.

 ## Things that need to be added
  - Autopilot
       - Need an autopilot to maintain set heights with engine thrust to compensate for any buoyancy trim issues